InfOmics/EasyCircR/README.md

 ### 6. Further analysis and Shiny

-EasyCirc provides a shiny app to visualize the connection between circRNA-miRNA-gene.
+EasyCirc provides a Shiny app to visualize the connection between circRNA-miRNA-gene.
 The app includes multiple types of filter, the ability to save filtered results in csv/excel and the possibility to further investigate reconstructed circRNAs.